ConvertKit is an email marketing tool that has been built from ground up keeping in mind the requirements of bloggers and online creators.

 On the other hand, you had solutions like Infusionsoft that had super powerful email marketing automation capabilities but then they were pretty expensive and complex to use.

-Thats where ConvertKit came into the picture.
-They chose this middle ground where they introduced some powerful features like tagging and visual automation builder which were previously available only with the sophisticated marketing automation platforms and they did that while keeping the software easy to use as well as affordable.
+That’s where ConvertKit came into the picture.
+They chose this middle ground where they introduced some powerful features like tagging and automation rules which were previously available only with the sophisticated marketing automation platforms and they did that while keeping the software easy to use as well as affordable.

 One of the marketing taglines that ConvertKit uses is “The power of Infusionsoft, but easier to use than MailChimp“.
 Now, ConvertKit is not as powerful as Infusionsoft but it certainly is much more powerful than MailChimp and at the same time super easy to use.

 The way ConvertKit defines it: an online creator can be a blogger, Course Creator, YouTuber, Designer or anyone who earns a living from their craft online.
 (You should definitely read ConvertKit’s mission statement as that is one of the most passionate mission statements I have read.)

 Now let me tell you what ConvertKit has to offer an online creator like you:

 - Build forms/landing pages to capture leads on your website/blog.

 - Easily deliver your lead magnets/freebies using the incentive email.

 - Leverage tags and segments to manage your subscribers and their interests.

 - Send your subscribers weekly newsletter, regular updates etc. using broadcast emails.